Post-Purchase Experience 2026: 15 Key Statistics

 12. Extended warranty upsells at the point of registration can generate 300% revenue growth

-The customer has just committed to the relationship by registering.
+The registration moment — the window immediately following successful product registration — is the highest-intent commercial window in the product lifecycle.
+The customer has just committed to the brand.
 Their product is new and working correctly.
 They are in a positive, engaged state.
-At this precise moment, an extended warranty offer lands very differently than the same offer presented three months later by a call centre agent.
+An extended warranty offer at this moment lands very differently than the same offer presented three months later by a call centre agent.

 13. The average durable product has a 10–15 year lifespan but receives manufacturer attention for only the first 30 days

-Unboxing, setup support, and the initial warranty registration (for the minority who complete it) represent the entirety of the manufacturer-to-customer relationship.
+Unboxing support and initial registration represent the entirety of the manufacturer-to-customer relationship.
 After that, silence.
-For the next decade, the customer operates and maintains the product without any guidance, recommendation, or commercial touchpoint from the brand.
+For the next decade the customer operates the product without guidance, recommendations, or any commercial touchpoint from the brand.
+Service intervals are missed.
+Parts go to third parties.
+Replacement decisions happen without the original manufacturer in consideration.

 14. Brands with direct customer relationships achieve 2–3x higher customer lifetime value